HackThisSite/CTF-Writeups/2021/dCTF/crypto/Strong-password/strong-password.md

-Challenge: Strong Password
+## Strong Password

+> Tags: crypto, file, password, zip
-Points: 100
+> Points: 100

-Category: Crypto

-Objective: Retrieve the flag from a password protected zip file

-Hint: Don't use fcrackzip(this hint was added later on)
+## Challenge Description

+>Zip file with a password.
+I wonder what the password could be?

+## Analysis
-Process to find the flag: So first of all I tried all the passwords I could think of and none of them worked.
+So first of all I tried all the passwords I could think of and none of them worked.

 As I couldn’t find any password that would work I went to google and started looking for how to brute force a password for zip file and I stumbled across an app to brute force password, I tried it and it did not work at all, so I did some more research and found fcrackzip and I left it running for an hour and wasn’t working either, then the hint was uploaded and it said don’t use fcrackzip.